Ramsay Weston Phipps: Reception

+Phipps wrote volume three as a non-professional historian.
+He analyzed a large amount of material about the 1796–1797 campaigns in Ireland and the Pyrenees.
+He translated and organized French sources for English readers.
+This volume serves as a resource for those studying the topic.
+Phipps also detailed the events surrounding the suppression of revolts in Lyon and Toulon.
+The Revolutionary government viewed these specific revolts as significant challenges.
+Phipps provided an analysis of these events from his perspective outside of academia.

 Reviewers also gave credit to Elizabeth Sanders, Phipps' granddaughter and literary executor, for her skillful handling of the last two volumes.
 The purpose of the work becomes even more apparent and direct under her management and editing of the material.
 The role of the future marshals becomes more clear in the campaigns of 1797, and especially in the Italian campaign; her handling of the material kept it fully focused on the future marshals Massena, Augereau, Berthier, and Brune.

 By the time of the publication of the final volume, Phipps' work had established for itself a place in the pantheon of Napoleonic literature.
 It "will always be regarded as a valuable source", well-known to students of the Napoleonic era, and the last volume, critics maintained, was "as interesting as its predecessors."
 Not only did Phipps achieve his goal of creating a record of the development of the marshals, but his volumes have become a useful history of the progress of the wars themselves, from 1792 to 1799.
 The true value of the first volume, and indeed the subsequent four, lies in its repeated use as a reference work.